InnerSourceCommons/managing-innersource-projects/README.md

 You can find more information about the process in the [contributing section](https://github.com/dicortazar/managing-inner-source-projects/blob/master/CONTRIBUTING.md).

+## Who is fostering this initiative?

+Bitergia, as neutral actor in the software development analytics field aims at sharing the knowledge acquire during the last years.
+This book is currently focused on its main areas of expertise such as the usual metrics and KPI's to use, the methodology, the metrics strategy around your general inner source strategy or the infrastructure needed to have a successful inner source journey within your company.

+This book is open to anyone interested in inner source, either you are applying this and you want to share your use case or you have successfully applied inner source in your internal software development process.

 ## References

 For further reading, we encourage you to participate in the [Inner Source Commons site](https://paypal.github.io/InnerSourceCommons/)